autumnscott/Assignment-1/README.md

 ## Step Three - Drawing In Illustrator

 Now that we've got our brushes set up, it's time to start creating in Illustrator.
 Most illustrators create their artwork within layers.
 First, they will begin sketching their subject with the pencil tool.
-This will be on the bottom layer, while the finished more polished artwork will be on the top.
+This will be on the bottom layer, while the finished more polished artwork will be on the top layers.

 ### Start sketching on a Blank Layer